netdata/netdata/collectors/python.d.plugin/varnish/README.md

 ## Requirements

 User `netdata` should be added to the `varnish` group.
-If you installed netdata **after** you installed varnish, then the user is already added to the proper group.
+If you installed Netdata **after** you installed varnish, then the user is already added to the proper group.
 Otherwise, please add it manually.

 ```bash
 sudo groupadd varnish #create varnish group
 sudo usermod -aG varnish netdata #add user